 Ten Reasons Why You Should Cruise

-you have the time, are flexible, and want to travel across the Atlantic or Pacific Ocean for a vacation, you could take a repositioning cruise rather than face the hassle of flying.
+For example, if you have the time, are flexible, and want to travel across the Atlantic or the Pacific Ocean for a vacation, you could take a repositioning cruise rather than face the hassle of flying.

 You then travel leisurely and be served great food all day.
 Then, you get to stop at interesting places en route and have a staff of trained crew members to take care of you.
 A cruise can be as active or relaxing as you make it and for the price, you get a great bargain compared to air and land travel packages.

 The following are additional reasons for ‘why you should cruise’ and that you may want to join millions of people who choose to set sail on a cruise ship each year.

 #1 – Excitement

 There is an internal excitement that grips you the first time you arrive at a cruise port to board one of the marvels of the seas that will carry you to places you have likely never been.
 As you

 arrive at the embarkation terminal and see one of the massive seagoing structures beside it, you cannot help but start to anticipate the wonders that await you.

 Cruise vacations are an excellent choice for the financial investment that you make.
 When comparing one to a traditional vacation, consider the fact that once onboard, your living quarters,

 meals, activities, transportation, and entertainment are all included in the basic cruise fare.
 So let break this down on a daily basis, you can often find fares from $100 dollars per person per day.

 That depends on the ship, cabin selected, when you travel, itinerary, and other factors.

 Cruise lines go to great expense to install and update the furnishings and décor aboard their ships frequently.
 They do so to create passenger-friendly environments and provide aesthetic beauty and comfort for a diverse passenger population.
 The public areas onboard are visually appealing,

 colorful, and tasteful, with plenty of comfortable places to meet, sit, and talk to fellow passengers.
 Cabins are also designed for efficiency and to provide amenities commonly available in a hotel room.

-In a typical stateroom today, you find upscale bedding, a flat screen TV, safe, telephone, refrigerator, hair dryer, closet, several mirrors, shower, dresser with drawer space, couches or chairs, small tables, and twin beds that can be joined together for a queen size.
+In a typical stateroom today, you find upscale bedding, a flat-screen TV, safe, telephone, refrigerator, hairdryer, closet, several mirrors, shower, dresser with drawer space, couches or chairs, small tables, and twin beds that can be joined together for a queen size.
 Interior cabins have no windows, although some newer ships (e.g. Royal Caribbean) provide floor to ceiling high definition virtual screens that have projected images from outside to give the illusion of a window.
 Smaller exterior cabins have round portholes looking out to the water.
-Ocean view cabins and promenade types (ones overlooking the interior park and shopping areas on some larger vessels) have windows.
+Oceanview cabins and promenade types (ones overlooking the interior park and shopping areas on some larger vessels) have windows.
 Balcony cabins have sliding glass doors.

 Cruise ships are not just a form of transportation.
 They are floating resorts with many of the amenities you might expect in an all-inclusive land-based vacation property.
 They are mostly

 pre-paid, hassle-free vacations where you unpack once.
 You do not have to change rooms, meals are included within walking distance, and there is a professional staff to handle all the details of

 the trip for you.